DGFT introduces E-tariff rate quota...

-The presence of independent director is mandatory as it will see that CSR activities are implemented in an effective manner.
+The presence of an independent director is mandatory as it will see that CSR activities are implemented in an effective manner.

-Every listed company is required to constitute nomination and remuneration committee with three or more non-executive directors out of which one-half must be independent.
+Every listed company is required to constitute a nomination and remuneration committee with three or more non-executive directors out of which one-half must be independent.